CyberSource/cybersource-rest-client-java/docs/CustomerPaymentInstrumentApi.md

 <a name="getCustomerPaymentInstrument"></a>
 # **getCustomerPaymentInstrument**
-> Tmsv2customersEmbeddedDefaultPaymentInstrument getCustomerPaymentInstrument(customerId, paymentInstrumentId, profileId)
+> PostCustomerPaymentInstrumentRequest getCustomerPaymentInstrument(customerId, paymentInstrumentId, profileId)

 Retrieve a Customer Payment Instrument